RutamBhagat/Code-Wizard-LangGraph-C_RAG/results.md

-Question: What is the purpose of the LangChain framework?
+Question: What is Retrieval Augmented Generation (RAG)?
-Time Taken: 110.31 seconds
+Time Taken: 48.73 seconds
-Response: The purpose of the LangChain framework is to simplify the development, productionization, and deployment of applications powered by large language models (LLMs).
-It provides open-source building blocks, components, and integrations for creating versatile applications that leverage the capabilities of LLMs.
-LangChain also offers tools like LangSmith for monitoring and optimizing chains to ensure efficient deployment.
+Response: Retrieval Augmented Generation (RAG) is a technique that combines large language models (LLMs) and vector stores to enhance information retrieval and generation processes.
+It involves using a retriever to find relevant information from a vector store and then leveraging an LLM to generate an output based on the retrieved data and a prompt.
+RAG has gained attention for its ability to expand the capabilities of information retrieval systems.